California has—count 'em—nine national parks, the most of any state in the U.S.

 Explorers of the park should keep in mind that destinations are spread out, and amenities are only available along Highway 190.
 Furnace Creek is a central location to begin your exploration of the park, and the area includes some of the park's most interesting attractions.
 The salt formations of the Devils Golf Course are otherworldly, and Natural Bridge Canyon features an erosion-formed arch.

-Beyond Furnace Creek, Scotty's Castle is a fascinating landmark of Death Valley's recent past.
-Ubehebe Crater in the Grapevine area is a striking example of Death Valley's volcanic past.
+Beyond Furnace Creek, Scotty's Castle (temporarily closed) is a fascinating landmark of Death Valley's recent past.
+Ubehebe Crater in the Grapevine area is a striking example of Death Valley's volcanic era.

 It's been said throughout the annals of time that visitors should invert their days and nights when traveling in the desert, whether the Sahara or Atacama, and there's some good sense in that recommendation here, too.
 Night time travel in Death Valley—far from the lights of urbanity—will revel in a panoramic dome of stars that simply isn't available in parts more impacted by the progress of humanity.
 It also won't be unbearably hot.